Aged Care Program

 Aged care clinical referral pathways

-WAPHA will work to increase the awareness, engagement, and utilisation of aged care clinical referral pathways by local health care practitioners (including GPs, allied health and practice staff) and engage local clinical practitioners, and experts in their development.
+WAPHA works to increase the awareness, engagement, and utilisation of aged care clinical referral pathways by local health care practitioners (including GPs, allied health and practice staff) and engage local clinical practitioners, and experts in their development.

 The WAPHA clinical referral pathways (Clinician Assist) are designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.